cwarden45/DTC_Scripts/Quest_Diagnostics/README.md

 ## Genetic Insights

 I ordered a kit on 11/8/2023.
-I recieved physican approval ("physican-mediated" - I did not meet this physican), with a name listed in the Quest order details.
+I recieved physician approval ("physician-mediated" - I did not meet this physican), with a name listed in the Quest order details.

 My kit was activated on 11/15/2023.